-- Tesla is offering current owners a referral link that upgrades you to free supercharging for the time you own your car for anynew/inventory Model S/X to encourage word-of-mouth sales.
-It takes weeks or months for Tesla to build your car depending on your location and selected options so act NOW before the free fast charging expires January 31, 2018.
+- Tesla is offering current owners a referral link that upgrades you to free supercharging for the time you own your car for any new/inventory Model S/X to encourage word-of-mouth sales.
+It takes weeks or months for Tesla to build your car depending on your location and selected options so act NOW before the free fast supercharging (as long as you own the new car) expires July 31, 2018.

-Here is a working referral link (e.g., http://ts.la/charles937) or manually give this discount code (e.g., Charles937) to Tesla when ordering in-person.
+Here is a working referral link (e.g., http://ts.la/thomas8147) or manually give this discount code (e.g., Thomas8147) to Tesla when ordering in-person.
 If you are not buying online with the link, please give your Delivery Specialist (DS) or Ownership Advisor (OA) the referral code and make sure it is properly recorded in Tesla’s system.
-E-mail me if you have any questions about your purchase or just need a working referral code that still qualifies you for the free supercharging.

 - Don’t pay for certain accessories that can be found cheaper after you buy your Tesla.
-I wanted the optional turbine rims that you see below as opposed to the stock ones, but didn’t want to pay the $2.5K upgrade price so I bought the upgraded turbine rims here and sold the old ones online for $1000 for a net cost of half what Tesla wanted.
+I wanted the optional premium rims from Tesla as opposed to the stock ones, but didn’t want to pay the $2.5K upgrade price so I bought the better rims for this aftermarket Tesla specialist here and sold the old ones online for $1500 for a net cost of half what Tesla wanted.
 There are aftermarket spoilers available for less elsewhere too so don’t pay the Tesla retail rate!
-Here is an exhaustive list of modifications you can make to your Model S or X. Also, used items are sold on eBay, TMC forums or Panjo so buy a used version of the same thing.
+Here is an exhaustive list of modifications you can make to your Model S or X. Also, used items are sold on eBay, TMC forums, Facebook Marketplace, or Panjo so buy a used version of the same thing.

 - In the US, be sure to factor in your Federal and State tax incentives listed here.
-US Tax reform is planning to get rid of the Federal incentive so order immediately if you want deliver in 2017 to get the discount.
-Your state/city/utility may offer other incentives like free registration or a discoutned charger.
+Tesla has just about consumed their 200K Federal incentives so order immediately if you want delivery in 2018 to get the tax credit.
+Your state/city/utility may offer other incentives like free registration, a discounted charger or cash.
 In Colorado, for example, you get $7500 from the Feds and $5000 from the state with no alternative minimum tax (AMT) issue!

 - The official Tesla forums are your friend and can be searched here, but don’t overlook the unsanctioned forums at Tesla Motors Club to get the scoop on everything and helpful advice from other fans.
 My handle is @Reeler on both forums.
 There is great information on the Teslarati or ElecTrek blog sites too.